StorkST/CoreRussianVerbs/README.md

 * Creating special cheat-sheets (for learning conjugation groups, suffix, verbal adjectives, imperfective of perfective forms...)

-Feel free to open issue and suggest new columns and information about verbs (Translation, Metadata...).
-Pull Requests are welcomed.
+Feel free to open issues and suggest new columns and information about verbs (Translation, Metadata...).
+Pull Requests are welcomed to improve the quality of the file.